eterX/cpp-programming/1.1-Structure of a program/README.md

 ## Statements and expressions

 The most common type of instruction in a program is the **statement**.
 A statement in C++ is the smallest independent unit in the language.
 In human language, it is analogous to a sentence.
-We write sentences in order to convery an idea.
-In c++, we write statements in order to convery to the compiler that we want to perform a task. **Statements in C++ are terminated by a semicolon.**
+We write sentences in order to convey an idea.
+In C++, we write statements in order to convey to the compiler that we want to perform a task. **Statements in C++ are terminated by a semicolon.**

 There are many different kinds of statements in C++.
 The following are some of the most common types of simple statements: